-Sharing or archiving data means you make your research data available to others.
-Journals or funders may require you to give open access to your research data or at least share your data with other researchers upon request.
+Sharing data means you make your research data available to others, which can be done during and/or after your research.
+Journals or funders may require you to provide (open) access to your research data or at least share your data with other researchers upon request.
 In this way, they are stimulating the public availability of data and scripts.
-You can share your data by storing/archiving it in an openly available online depository or by making your dataset available upon request.
+You can share your data by depositing it in a trusted online repository openly available or available upon request.

-For sharing your research data, several options are recommended:
+For sharing your research data during research, several options are recommended:

 At the UT: